Aesthetica

 Aesthetica Magazine is a publication focusing on art and culture.
 Established in 2002, the magazine provides bi-monthly coverage of contemporary art across various disciplines, including visual arts, photography, architecture, fashion, and design.
-It has a readership of more than 550,000 globally.
+It has a readership of over 311,000 and national and international distribution, with a significant online presence.

-In addition to its publishing activities, Aesthetica organizes a range of awards, exhibitions, and events in the fields of art, photography, literature, and film.
+Aesthetica also organizes a range of awards, exhibitions, and events in the fields of art, photography, literature, and film.
 These include the Future Now Symposium, the Art Prize, the Creative Writing Award and the BAFTA-qualifying Aesthetica Film Festival.